lexfeathers/lexfeathers.ca/posts/the-best-labelmaker-of-all-time.md

   - tools
   - crafting
 excerpt: >-
-  The 1570 is built like a tank, with cast metal sides.
+  The Dymo 1570 is built like a tank, with cast metal sides.
 It feels good to use ("ka-chunk"), and it's very repairable.
 ---
 I recently went up to north-Toronto to pick up a label maker I found online after going through a bit of a Marketplace journey.
 A nice lady sold it to me for $10.